domi385/domi385/README.md

 - 👋 Hi, I’m @domi385
 - 👀 I’m interested in ...
-IT, programming, cars and sports
+IT, programming
 - 🌱 I’m currently learning ...
 C++, HTML, CSS, JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...